Orckestra/orc-shared/docs/infrastructure.md

 ## `buildState`

-- `routes`: A routing object as used by `redux-little-router`.
 - `reducers`: A plain JS object containing reducer functions as consumed by [`combineReducers()` from `redux-immutable`](https://github.com/gajus/redux-immutable#usage).
 The returned store will use the keys of the reducers as their keys in the state.
-Should not contain the keys `view`, `locale` or `router`, as these are in use for view state, internationalization and routing, respectively.
+Should not contain the keys `locale`, `navigation`, `router`, `requests`, or `view`, as these are in use for internationalization, navigation info, routing, request tracking and view data, respectively.
-- `supportedLocales`: An array of IETF language tags, designating which locales are to be supported.
-The first tag in the list will be the initially selected locale.

 Constructs a state store with support for dev tools (as browser extension), routing, localization, API access and Immutable state.